 1958-03-26 USA Explorer 3

-Explorer 3 was a US satellite launched on March 26, 1958.
-It was the second successful launch in the Explorer program, and was nearly identical to the US Explorer 1 in its design and mission.
-Explorer 3 was launched in conjunction with the International Geophysical Year (IGY) by the US Army (Ordnance) into an eccentric orbit.
-The objective of this spacecraft was a continuation of experiments started with Explorer 1.
-The payload consisted of a cosmic ray counter (a Geiger-Müller tube) and a micrometeorite detector (a wire grid array and acoustic detector).
-The discovery of the Van Allen radiation belt by the Explorer satellites was considered to be one of the outstanding discoveries of the International Geophysical Year.
+Explorer 3, a U.S. satellite launched on March 26, 1958, was the second successful mission in the Explorer program, nearly identical to Explorer 1 in both design and objectives.
+Launched by the U.S. Army (Ordnance) as part of the International Geophysical Year (IGY), the satellite entered an eccentric orbit.
+Its mission was to continue experiments initiated by Explorer 1, carrying instruments including a cosmic ray counter (Geiger-Müller tube) and a micrometeorite detector (wire grid array and acoustic detector).
+The Explorer missions' discovery of the Van Allen radiation belt was one of the most significant achievements of the IGY.

 (Reference from Explorer 3)